SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 For each `put(key, value)` operation, WiscKey needs to append the key-value pair in the value-log.
 This means every `put` operation will require a `write` system call.
 With large writes (larger than 4 KB), the device throughput is fully utilized.

-To reduce the write-overhead, WiscKey buffers the incoming key-value pairs in a buffer and the buffer is flushed to value-log only when the buffer size exceeds a threshold or when the user requests a synchronous insertion.
+To reduce the write-overhead, WiscKey buffers the incoming key-value pairs in-memory and the buffer is flushed to value-log only when the buffer size exceeds a threshold or when the user requests a synchronous insertion.
 This requires a change in the `get` operation.

 Assume that a `get` operation is able to find the value offset in the active memtable.
 Now, the system needs to look up the value-offset in the value-log to get the value.
-With the introduction of the value-log buffer, the lookup operation will be performed in the value-log buffer and if the value-log offset is not found in the buffer, it actually reads from the value-log.
+With the introduction of the value-log buffer, the lookup operation will be performed in the value-log buffer first and if the value-log offset is not found in the buffer, it actually reads from the value-log.

-This optimization means that the buffered data can be lost during a crash.
+*This optimization means that the buffered data can be lost during a crash.*

 #### Remove the LSM-tree Log